icumulus/new-repo/README.md

 The new-repo project is a default template for .NET Foundation projects.
 It's also probably a fine start for other .NET projects (have at it, but change the license).
 It contains the correct license, a decent README, and initial project structure (including a standard .gitignore for the Visual Studio family of products).

+This fork is mostly unchanged from the original dotnet foundation version, except it has been updated slightly to more closely align with [David Fowler's recommended .NET project structure](https://gist.github.com/davidfowl/ed7564297c61fe9ab814).

 You can learn more about the project from the project [Documentation](Documentation).

 ## Using New Repo